A big thanks to Mark Enos, the man that recovered my stolen chainsaw!

-below details a theft that only required one good man to turn this into
+Above is a photo of a much appreciated citizen, Mark Enos.
+Mark Enos was a Fireman before his on-the-job permanent injuries were sustained.
+Further below details a theft that only required one good man to turn this into a happy ending.

 Theft in Sidney, Ohio